echickering/scm-insights-api/examples/README.md

-# SCM Insights API - Example Usage
+# Prisma Egress IP list API - Example Usage

 ## Overview
 This directory contains example Terraform configurations to demonstrate how to use the **SCM Insights API** module.